Braineee/react-test/README.md

   - Note. **Never add this type of config to version control.
 This would usually come from your build server.**

 # Requirements 📖
+- Develope the UI/UX
+  - Use the design screen provided below in this markdown.
 - Fetch and display *Released This Week* songs
   - Use the API path `new-releases`
 - Fetch and display *Featured Playlists*